-There are directional Wi-Fi antennas, but most a made for outdoor applications.
-So, if you have a specific broadcaster that includes its purpose-built directional antennas, you can give that a try.
+Again, there are directional Wi-Fi antennas, but most a made for outdoor applications.
+So, if you have a specific broadcaster that includes its purpose-built directional antennas, and specific receiver, you can give that a try.

 Keep in mind that, in this case, you might not get any signal from the device at all in some directions, even when you’re next to it.

 How do I angle the antennas for best performance?

 You can’t.
 At most, you can only make “different” performances.

 Routers with external antennas generally have a section in their user manual about how they are supposed to be handled.
 But generally, they are supposed to stay vertical to deliver the intended coverage and performance.